BOTANICAL NAME: zingiber officinale

 DISTILLATION METHOD: steam

 BLENDS WELL WITH: allspice, cedarwood, cinnamon, clove, coriander, elemi, frankincense, galbanum, lemon, lime, neroli, orange, patchouli, rose, rosemary, sandalwood, spearmint, vetiver

 AROMATIC BENEFITS: anchoring, energizing, invigorating, memory loss, stimulating, strengthening, stress, warming

-MAGICAL USES: attraction, business success, courage, love, lust, magickal energy, money, peace, physical energy, prosperity, purification, sex
+MAGICAL USES: attraction, business success, courage, love, lust, magical energy, money, peace, physical energy, prosperity, purification, sex.

 PHYSICAL USES: analgesic, anti-inflammatory, antiseptic, antispasmodic, appetite stimulant, arteriosclerosis, arthritis, bronchitis, bursitis, carminative, cerebral palsy, chilblains, chills, circulatory stimulant, colds, constipation, convalescence, coughs, cramps, diabetes, diarrhea, digestive, edema, exhaustion, expectorant, fibrositis, flatulence, fractures, frostbite, ganglion, hair loss, hangovers, indigestion, inguinal hernia, laryngitis, laxative, lower abdominal pain, lumbago, motion sickness, muscular aches, muscular dystrophy, nausea, normalizes blood pressure, osteoarthritis, osteoporosis, pneumonia, rheumatoid arthritis, sea sickness, sprains, stomachic, synovitis, tendinitis, tennis elbow, tonsillitis, travel sickness, vomiting.